Before I moved half way around the world, I would have liked to tell myself … Read more

 Explore the country and culture with tons of included excursions, overnight trips, and optional add-on journeys

 Get to know your new home and connect with other TEAN students during your included 2-day TEAN Orientation designed to set you up for a successful semester abroad, both academically and culturally.
-Spend the first day covering everything you need to know about the university, semester, and living in Japan.
-On day two, head out on a Tokyo city tour, visiting sights around the Shibuya, Harajuku, and Asakusa neighborhoods while getting to know the public transportation system.
-End the evening with a fun group dinner making okonomiyaki, a tasty savory pancake, right at the table.
+Your orientation will cover everything you need to know about the university, semester, and living in Japan.
+Your Resident Director will take you on a Tokyo city tour, visiting sights around the Shibuya, Harajuku, and Asakusa neighborhoods while getting to know the public transportation system.
+End the evening with a traditional group dinner before your J.F.
+Oberlin University orientation starts.

 You will be placed in one of J.F.
 Oberlin’s newly built off-campus dorms in a single 190-square-foot room.
 In your room, you’ll have a kitchenette with refrigerator, microwave oven, stovetop, and a sink, plus a private bathroom, balcony and standard furniture (bed, desk, closet, storage).
 The dorms also feature study rooms, meeting rooms, coin-operated laundries, and a TV area.
 They are conveniently located near public transit routes – it takes about five minutes to walk to a free shuttle bus station and about ten minutes to get to J.F.
 Oberlin’s main campus.